galipremsagar/google-calendar-api-task/README.md

 Note: I've implemented the events api for valid cases only, so invalid dates check is not put.

 Disclaimer: My major focus was to satisfy the actual requirement more than optimizations, My code can still be optimized given that I have time.
-Since This was a timed task, submitting the part which I've done :)
+Since This was a timed task, submitting the part which I've done in the given time :)